DA: Bullet that struck Brigham and Women’s valet fired by Boston police officer

 A Boston police officer ordered Root to stop but he allegedly pulled a “very realistic looking” firearm out of his waistband and opened fire on the officer, Rollins said.
 A second officer then discharged their firearm and wounded Root.

-The valet, whose name has not been released, was hit by a stray bullet and hospitalized with serious injuries.
+The valet, whose name has not been released, was hit in the head by a stray bullet and hospitalized with serious injuries.
 They have since been released from the hospital.

 After being shot by police, Root fled the scene in a Chevrolet Bolt.
 He later crashed after hitting multiple vehicles in the area of the Brookline/Newton line, where he was shot and killed by police near the intersection of Hammond Street and Route 9, Rollins said.